 Computers that are allowed to access the Stanford infrastructure must be marked with certain attributes.
 Occasionally, the enrollment application may be unable to mark the computer properly (create the enrollment.txt file).
 This can happen if there are technical issues (drivers, missing dlls, etc.) that prevent the enrollment app from functioning properly.
 The simplest solution to this problem is to choose one of the enrollment options from the file menu.
 This allows you to create a new enrollment.txt file and save it to your computer.
 If you select this menu item, a dialog box asking you if you want to continue is displayed.

 Since the enrollment process requires that the end-user answer the enrollment questions (access to high risk data can only be answered by the individual who knows), creating an enrollment.txt file on behalf of the user should be strictly limited to those technical support individuals who will take personal responsibility for the accuracy of the data.
 Currently, this functionality is reserved for members of the Computer Resource Center.
-You need to authenticate before you can access this functionality.

-Once you have authenticated, the screen to create the enrollment.txt file is displayed.
+Next, the screen to create the enrollment.txt file is displayed.

 You can answer the required questions on behalf of the user of the computer, save the answers to a file (network drive or USB drive), then copy the file to the proper directory on the user's computer: